History of Desperate Housewives in Timeline

 September 24, 2006: Third Season Premiere

-On September 24, 2006, the third season of Desperate Housewives premiered, with the main mystery revolving around Bree's new husband, Orson Hodge, and his past.
+On September 24, 2006, the third season of Desperate Housewives premiered.
+The main mystery of the season revolves around Bree's new husband, Orson Hodge, and his past.

 October 5, 2006: Release of Desperate Housewives: The Game

-On October 5, 2006, Buena Vista Games released the life simulation computer video game "Desperate Housewives: The Game" in North America.
-The game features an original storyline spanning 12 episodes and is set on Wisteria Lane.
+On October 5, 2006, Buena Vista Games released the life simulation computer video game "Desperate Housewives: The Game" in North America, featuring an original story line spanning 12 episodes.
+The game is set on Wisteria Lane.
+The player does not play as any of the housewives, although they frequently appear.

 October 2006: Publication of The Desperate Housewives Cookbook

-In October 2006, Hyperion published "The Desperate Housewives Cookbook – Juicy Dishes and Saucy Bits", a cookbook related to the series.
+In October 2006, Hyperion published "The Desperate Housewives Cookbook – Juicy Dishes and Saucy Bits".

 From 2006, Desperate Housewives was syndicated on Lifetime in the United States.